Libertarian Party of Florida: 2015

 In 2015, the LPF convention was held in New Port Richey, Florida.

 2016

 The 2016 state convention was held in West Palm Beach in April.
 During convention, state delegates voted in James Morris as treasurer, Suzanne Gilmore as secretary, and Russ Wood as director at Large (2) to their respective offices.
 State delegates also voted on individuals to send as delegates and alternate delegates to the Libertarian National Convention the following month in Orlando.

 2017

-The LPF's 2017 convention was held May 5–7 in Cocoa Beach at the International Palms Resort.
-The offices of chair, vice chair, director at large seats 1 and 3 were up for election.
-Marcos Miralles of Miami-Dade County defeated Char-Lez Braden (Incumbent) in the chair's race.
-Omar Recuero (incumbent) of Broward County, defeated past chair (2013–2015) Dana Moxley-Cummings of Pasco County for the vice chair seat.
-Director-at-large seat 1 was contested between Alison Foxall (Incumbent) of Sarasota County, Thomas Knapp of Alachua County, and Steven Nekhaila of Monroe County.
-Alison Foxall defeated both.
-Director-at-large seat 3 was contested by newcomer Greg Peele Jr. of Orange County, and chair of Collier County Libertarian Party, Rob Tolp.
-Mr. Tolp was defeated by Greg Peele Jr. by a large margin.
+The LPF's 2017 convention was held May 5–7 in Cocoa Beach.

 2018

 The Libertarian Party of Florida's 2018 state convention was held in Fort Walton Beach, Fla, February 24–26.

 2019

-The Libertarian Party of Florida's 2019 state convention was held in Tampa from May 3–5, 2019.
+The Libertarian Party of Florida's 2019 state convention was held in Tampa, May 3–5, 2019.

 2020

 The Libertarian Party of Florida held its Annual Business Meeting and Convention in Orlando, Feb 21 to Feb.
 23.

 2021

 The Libertarian Party of Florida held its Annual Business Meeting and Convention in Lakeland, June 11 to Feb.
 13.